Things to Do in Niseko in August

 What's happening during your visit

 The town closes Route 343 for a weekend street party where locals grill Hokkaido scallops over charcoal and pour sake from frozen bamboo cups.
-Track down the yakitori stall run by the same family since 1978—they use birch charcoal that leaves a faint vanilla note on the chicken.
+Track down the yakitori stall run by the same family since 1978, they use birch charcoal that leaves a faint vanilla note on the chicken.

 5 million sunflowers form a yellow maze with paths that shift weekly.
-Local farmers sell honey ice cream from bees that work these fields exclusively—the flavor changes subtly each week as different sunflower varieties open.
+Local farmers sell honey ice cream from bees that work these fields exclusively, the flavor changes subtly each week as different sunflower varieties open.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid